Disability Services Home BI CAC CADI CDCS Developmental Disabilities Senior (disability) Services

 Contact The Arc of Minnesota to get started 651-523-0823 Ext.101

 Watch Circles of Support, a 12 minute video | Watch HAS Movers, an 8 minute video

 Housing for people with disabilities is available in Minnesota.

 Adults who cannot live independently may live in foster care.
 Ramsey County CHS licenses, monitors and supports traditional style and corporate foster homes with 24 hour a day supports.

 People who live in nursing homes and want to return to the community can have free consultations.
 Community Neighborhood Housing Services (CNHS) provide services and programs to St Paul and surrounding communities' residents.
 Services include budget counseling, loans for home remodel or purchasing and more.

 Learn more at CNHS 651-292-8710

-Ramsey county residents with disabilities who receive case management services may be referred to state and local organizations for job skill development.
+Ramsey county residents with disabilities who receive case management services may be referred to state or local agencies for job skills.